hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-feature.md

 }
 ```

-At this point, if all tests have passed, the Feature should be implemented and ready for use.
+At this point, if all tests have passed including the tests found in `internal/provider/function/normalise_resource_id_test.go` and `internal/provider/function/parse_resource_id_test.go`, the Feature should be implemented and ready for use.